frontendweekly/virga/11ty/posts/2021-01-01-shareable-configs.md

 My renewed ESLint and stylelint has rules for linting browser compatibilities so having a shared Browserlist setting comes in handy.

-I've realized that I depend on Browserlist tightly yet I only know a few thing about it.
+I've realized that I depend on Browserlist tightly, yet I only know a few things about it.
 Naturally, I didn't know about its shareable configs capability.

 However, how to set it up is quite similar to ESLint and stylelint.